-Step 1 - Needs .v.
-Wants
+Step 1 - Get Clear On Your Needs

-- Unsure if you need detox, rehab, aftercare, or all 3?
+- Do you need detox, or rehab?

 Amongst the concerns we hear each day, the location of the clinic is one of the most common.
 But sometimes, you can be too close to home.

 Clinics have to pass muster with regulators re the basics of detox and rehab, but how supportive is their team?
 What is the staff:client numbers ratio?
 What happens if you struggle in future?
-Researching the most appropriate option for you personally, can yield big long term results in your sobriety, later.
+Asking a few basics like these upfront can save a lot of headache later.

 You should know: your progress in treatment can depend heavily on the strength of the clinic staff around you, and the support of your peers.